-Great venue for soaking up the TT atmosphere with elevated tiered seating for approx 1,050 spectators in the main grandstand opposite the traditional scoreboards operated by scores of boy scouts.
-Good views of start and finish with the fastest riders hitting over 170mph as they complete their laps, plus the frantic activity of riders making their pitstops.
+Great venue for soaking up the TT atmosphere with elevated tiered seating for approx 1,050 spectators in the main Grandstand opposite the traditional scoreboards operated by scores of boy scouts.
+Excellent views of the start and finish with the fastest riders hitting over 170mph as they complete their laps, plus the frantic activity of riders making their pitstops.
 There is a smaller grandstand in Noble’s Park looking back up Glencrutchery Road towards the pits.
-From the park wall you can also get close to the bikes as they make their way back up the return lane after finishing.
+From the park wall, you can also get close to the bikes as they make their way back up the return lane after finishing.

 Very popular, Union Mills offers three good vantage points.
 The Railway Inn on the outside of the course has an elevated beer garden which has a great view of the approach.
 On the inside of the course you can watch from the Church Hall or the Memorial Hall – but get there early!

-Very fast section of the course leading on from Glen Vine, Crosby is a ‘nearly-straight’ stretch of road which gently rises uphill before dropping down towards the Highlander.
-Base yourself at the popular Crosby pub on a sunny day and it’s racing bliss!
-No access whilst roads are closed.
+High-speed section of the course leading on from Glen Vine, Crosby is a ‘nearly-straight’ stretch of road which gently rises uphill before dropping down towards the Highlander.
+Base yourself at the popular Crosby pub on a sunny day, and it’s racing bliss!
+No access while roads are closed.

 From Sarah’s Cottage to the Cronk-y-Voddy crossroads, the land either side of the course is mainly agricultural.
 You can watch from a number of spots but check with farmers and marshals before making yourself at home (and please remember the country code and dispose of any litter responsibly).
 Access at the cross-roads at the end of the straight from outside and inside the circuit and watch the very fast right-hander or just enjoy the long view back down the straight.